Trochlea of humerus

 In the human arm, the humeral trochlea is the medial portion of the articular surface of the elbow joint which articulates with the trochlear notch on the ulna in the forearm.

 Structure

-In humans and other apes, it is trochleariform (or trochleiform), as opposed to cylindrical in most monkeys and conical in some prosimians.
+In humans and other apes, it is trochleariform (or trochleiform), meaning it is shaped like a compound pulley.
+This is converse to the trochlea of most monkeys, which are cylindrical, and those of some prosimians, which are conical.
 It presents a deep depression between two well-marked borders; it is convex from before backward, concave from side to side, and occupies the anterior, lower, and posterior parts of the extremity.